 TreeFolks officially became incorporated as a 501c3 nonprofit on August 30, 1989.
 In the early 1990s, they were invited to attend a national tree conference in Washington, D.C. where they connected with federal funders who awarded the first grant allowing TreeFolks to hire its first Executive Director and first paid staff member.

 Since then, TreeFolks has grown to work with communities throughout Central Texas in community tree planting, street tree and backyard tree giveaways, education and urban-wildland reforestation efforts.
-From a single acorn has grown a canopy to shade communities in Austin, Bastrop, and Hays Counties, and serve thousands of Texas’ people.
+From a single acorn has grown a canopy to shade communities in Bastrop, Hays, and Travis Counties, and serve thousands of Texas’ people.